-In most cases, these symptoms are normal and it can be a tough time for your puppy.
-When any animal (including humans) teeth, it’s uncomfortable and can affect your overall mood.
+In most cases, these symptoms are normal, and it can be a tough time for your puppy.
+When any animal (including humans) starts teething, it’s uncomfortable and can affect your overall mood.

 The same thing goes for beagles.
 So, be prepared to have a lot of patience and understanding with your furry friend during their teething stage and do your best, using the tips below, to help them through it all.